Papa Amady Gadio

-Papa Amady Gadio (born 19 October 2001) is a Senegalese football player who plays as a central midfielder for Russian Premier League club Akhmat Grozny.
+Papa Amady Gadio (born 19 October 2001) is a Senegalese football player who plays as a central midfielder for Serbian Superliga club Novi Pazar on loan from Akhmat Grozny.

 Career

 On 11 September 2025, Gadio signed with Russian Premier League club Akhmat Grozny.
 He made his RPL debut for Akhmat on 2 November 2025 in a game against Baltika Kaliningrad.